Hydrogenn/BitP/README.md

 BitP v0.1.0

 This is an interpreter for a new language, BitP, written in C++.
-It is designed to resemble an assembly language, but compacted into 16 commands so that a human can understand it more easily.
+It is designed to resemble (and be practical as) an assembly language, but compacted into 16 commands so that a human can understand it more easily.

 The C++ code should be legible enough to understand what's going on, but I'll try to give one in English anyway.
 It's below.